-- Reduce heat to low, and continue to cook another 10 minutes whisking often, until the sauce has thickened and the cheeses have melted.
+- Reduce heat to low, and continue to cook another 10 minutes whisking often, until the sauce has thickened and the cheese has melted.

 - While the sauce is cooking, put a large pot of lightly salted water on to boil.

-- Cook the pasta 3/4 of the directed cooking time then drain and return to the pasta pot.
+- Cook the pasta 1/2 of the directed cooking time then drain and rinse in cold water.

-- Pour the sauce into the pot with the pasta along with the cauliflower and bacon and stir to mix.
+- Once cooled, return the pasta to the pot, then pour the sauce into the pot along with the cauliflower and bacon and stir to mix.